ogame-tbot/TBot/README.md

 TBot, being based on ogamed, supports the Ninja Captcha Autoresolve service.
 Just follow [this guide](https://github.com/alaingilbert/ogame/wiki/auto-captcha-using-ninja-solver) and insert the obtained APIKey in settings.json

 ## Development Plans
-Sleep mode and a better auto fleet save are the next features I plan to write.
+A web config interface should be written soon or later, as well as a database persistence.

 Also, a proper documentation about how to deal with settings.json should be written sooner or later.

 As for translations, at the moment the bot is not really suitable for "production" and should be used only for testing and hacking purposes.
 If you are a dev, you can probably cope with my brokenish English.
 If and when this project becomes something bigger than what it currently is, I may reconsider this.

-Feel free to give suggestions posting an Issue or joining the Discord chat.
+Feel free to fork and make pull requests or give suggestions posting an Issue or joining the Discord chat.

 ## Building